octocatblain/sacco/README.md

 # SACCO management system using React and Django

-**Open SACCO** is a comprehensive SACCO management system designed to streamline operations for Savings and Credit Cooperative Organizations (SACCOs).
+**SLMS** is a comprehensive SACCO management system designed to streamline operations for Savings and Credit Cooperative Organizations (SACCOs).
 The platform is built with a Django REST API backend and a React.js frontend, offering a seamless and user-friendly experience.

 ---